Space must be conserved in every possible way in a small vegetable garden. Here are five tips for getting the most out of a small garden:

-Instead of letting winter squash, melons, cucumbers and other vine crops roam horizontally, give the roots the soil they want and let the rest of the plant grow up.
-Same goes for tomatoes and beans–both snap and lima.
+Instead of letting winter squash, melons, cucumbers, and other vine crops roam horizontally, give the roots the soil they want, and let the rest of the plant grow up.
+The same goes for tomatoes and beans–both snap and lima.
 Give these crops support–stakes, wire cages, and trellises–and tie the stalks in with strips of cloth or horticultural tape.

 Vertical growing vegetables are less susceptible to fungus attacks when their leaves are well off the ground.
 Vegetables that never make contact with the ground are less liable to rot.

 Use dwarf instead of full-size vegetable varieties.
 Dwarf varieties of sweet corn, beans, peas, and other vegetables are just as tasty as the larger varieties.
 Look for seed or starts with give-away names like “Midget”, “Patio”, or “Tom Thumb.”

 Here are a few varieties to look for: Baby Head and Morden Dwarf cabbages, Early Sugar Midget and Short ‘n Sweet cantaloupes, Bunny Bite and Little Finger carrots, Golden Midget and Golden Miniature Corn, Patio Pik and Pot Luck cucumbers, Early Black Egg and Slim Jim eggplants, Midget and Tom Thumb lettuces, American Wonder peas, Patio and Tumblin’ Tom tomatoes, Sugar Bush and Sugar Baby watermelons.

 Midget and dwarf vegetable varieties are not only perfect for small gardens but ideal for container vegetable gardens as well.